 Cooperation is needed among private landowners, public agencies, and Native American tribes on managing habitat to ensure the survival of sharp-tailed grouse.
-The majority of the sharp-tailed grouse remaining in Washington are on either private lands or the Colville Indian Reservation.
-Listing sharp-tailed grouse may be of concern for private landowners due to fears of government regulation and could potentially strain relationships between agencies and landowners.
-Listing could also be beneficial to private landowners, as lands important to sharp-tailed grouse will be given higher priority for enrollment in the USDA Conservation Reserve Program (CRP).
+Most of the sharp-tailed grouse remaining in Washington are on either private lands or the Colville Indian Reservation.
+Listing sharp-tailed grouse may be of concern for private landowners due to fears of government regulation.
+Some landowners will benefit because lands important to sharp-tailed grouse are given higher priority for enrollment in the USDA Conservation Reserve Program (CRP).

 The CRP program is currently the main financial incentive for private landowners to provide sharp-tailed grouse habitat.
-Lands enrolled in the CRP appear to support remaining sharp-tailed grouse subpopulations.
-Washington farmers were allotted only 21% of the acreage they submitted for CRP funding during spring 1997, one of the lowest acceptance rates in the nation.
-Important CRP lands for sharp-tailed grouse in some areas were included, however, and we anticipate additional enrollment during fall 1997.
-CRP lands placed back into grain production could cause further declines in the number of sharp-tailed grouse.
+Lands enrolled in the CRP appear to support the remaining sharp-tailed grouse subpopulations.
+Washington farmers have a total of about 871,000 ac enrolled, including 483,000 that were re-enrolled in 1997.
+This included some important sharp-tailed grouse habitat.
+If CRP lands were placed back into grain production, further declines in the number of sharp-tailed grouse would result.